pupilfirst/pupilfirst/docs/developers/digitalocean.md

 ## Deploy using images from Docker Hub

-Docker images for the LMS can be found on [our official Docker Hub account](https://hub.docker.com/r/pupilfirst/pupilfirst).
+[Docker images for the LMS](./docker) can be found on [our official Docker Hub account](https://hub.docker.com/r/pupilfirst/pupilfirst).

-These images are automatically built using Github CI on [our Github repo](https://github.com/pupilfirst/pupilfirst).

 These images are ideal for quickly and easily deploying the LMS to [Digital Ocean's App Platform](https://www.digitalocean.com/products/app-platform).